How to enter

 What happens next?

-• All entries will be considered by the Central Banking Awards Committee with a view to shortlist in December
+- From November all entries will be considered by the Central Banking Awards Committee with a view to shortlisting in December.

-• Shortlists will not be disclosed or made public
+- Shortlists will not be disclosed or made public in any way to support or clarify an entry

-• In particular, Central Banking will ask for client references for service provider awards at the shortlisting phase.
+- In particular, Central Banking will seek client reference details for partner and service provider awards when we get to the shortlisting phase.
 This is an important part of the judging process, providing confirmation and feedback.
-Without these client references, the judges will find it hard to progress entries further
+Without these client references, the judges will find it hard to progress entries further.

 Good to know

-• All details, including those of references, are held in strictest confidence.
-We can sign non-disclosure agreements if required
+- All details, including those of references, are held in strictest confidence.
+We can sign non-disclosure agreements (NDAs) if required

-• Entries should describe why the entity/person should win an award for activities during the period September 2022 to September 2023 (with the exception of the lifetime achievement awards).
+- Entries should describe why the entity/person should win an award for activities during the period September 2023 to September 2024 (with an exception for the lifetime achievement award).
 There is some leeway for multi-year efforts

-• For central bank awards entries can describe activities, policies and initiatives that have improved the effectiveness of the institution, raising its integrity and furthering its public policy goals
+- For central bank awards, entries can describe activities, policies and initiatives that have improved the effectiveness of the institution, raised its integrity and furthered its public policy goals

-• For service provider awards entries can describe case studies, deals and innovations completed.
+- Entries for partner and service provider categories can describe case studies, deals and innovations completed.
 For example, successful entries have outlined the goal of clients and described how this goal was achieved, including the benefits offered to official institution clients

 The rules